 Both MailChimp and EmailOctopus support responsive emails built in HTML, allowing you to create campaigns which work beautifully across mobile and desktop devices.
 With over 50% of emails now being opened on mobile, this ability is great for increasing conversion

 EmailOctopus and MailChimp both have Automation features built within their platform.
 This means that you can schedule, and set-up, drip campaigns to your customers which will run without you never ever needing to touch them.
 These are great for onboarding users or re-engaging already purchased users.

-MailChimp only offer automation in their paid plans, which start at around $25USD if you have 2000 subscribers.
-EmailOctopus offer automation in all the plans, including the free plan.
-If you're a startup and small company within less than 1,000 subscribers; you can still harness the power of automation at no cost.
+Both companies offer automation in all the plans, including their free plans.
+EmailOctopus free plan is larger, so if you're a startup and small company within less than 2,500 subscribers; you can still harness the power of automation at no cost.